vishalsharma14/charcha/web_push_notifications.md

 # Web Push Notifications

-Web Push Notifications requires a service worker to run in the browser through which push notification can be sent.
-It sends the notification through Firebase Cloud Messaging enabling applications to interact with the users even while not using the application.
+Web Push Notifications require a service worker to run in the browser through which push notification can be sent.
+It sends the notification through Firebase Cloud Messaging, enabling applications to interact with the users even while not using the application.

  ### Registering application on Firebase
  To send Web Push Notification to the client, you need to register your application on Firebase Console.
-For registering a new project follow the following steps:

 - Register a new project on Firebase.
 - Go to Settings > Project Settings.
 - Go to Cloud Messaging Tabs.
 - Save the server key and sender id.
 Sender id will be used while registering service worker on client’s machine and server key will be used to send push notification.
 Sender Id will be stored in the manifest.json file and server key will be used to send chrome push notification from the server.

 ### Setting up service worker
-- Create a manifest.json file which will contain the information about the application.
+- Create a manifest.json file which will contain information about the application.
  ```
 {
 "name": <Application Name>,